stefanspringer1/BuildingSwiftOnWindows/README.md

 **Important:** Do not forget the `Library` in the above command to checkout with that directory name.

 **Check:** See if the above directory structure matches.

+**Note:** The repository https://github.com/stefanspringer1/SwiftDependencies.git might have some tags to might to want to checkout (see section "Check out the sources of certain commits or tags" below for how to do that).

 If you want the sources, the links for according repositories are: